2 4 0 T U R B O . C O M

 For the record, I basically mounted the transmission as high in the tunnel as I could get it, while still clearing the floor.
 There is very little space in there, but everything clears ok.

-T5 versus TKX
+T5 versus a new TKX

 PHOTO: T5 versus TKX Dimensions (FORD versions)

 The new TKX 5 speed transmission is a completely new design and it looks nothing like the T5 or the old TKO, but it shares the same overall length and uses the same bell housing mounting dimensions as the TKO.
 So it can be used for our Volvos with an available adapter.
-The major differences in the TKX include a slimmer design (for easier fit in tight transmission tunnels), more options for gear ratios, more options for shifter placement, a torque rating of 600 ft. lbs., a higher 8000 rpm limit with shifting available to 7500 rpm, and it has both electric and cable speedo outputs.
+The major differences in the TKX include a slimmer design (for easier fit in tight transmission tunnels), more options for gear ratios, more options for shifter placement, a torque rating of 600 ft. lbs., a higher 8000 rpm limit with shifting available up to 7500 rpm, and it has both electric and cable speedo outputs.
 It's advertised as having the same superior shifting characteristics as the T56 6-speed.

-1330 series U-joint slip yoke is available for the TKX.
+1330 series U-joint slip yoke is available for the TKX, so the U-joint can be the same.
 A 1330 series U-joint measures 3.625 inches wide.
 The bearing caps are 1.0625 inch diameter.

-TREMEC TKX GEAR RATIO OPTIONS
+TREMEC TKX OFFERS SOME NEW GEAR RATIO OPTIONS

 A Guide To Tremec Manual Transmissions